yyscolin/linux-mini-bash-scripts/readme.md

 Simple scripts to help with your linux administration.

 ## ping.sh
-Try to ping a port number of a hostname.
+Try to ping a hostname, with an optional port number.
 If ping fails, a notification will be sent from a Telegram bot.
 This is meant to be used with the crontab.

 `NOTIFICATION_COOLDOWN` refers to the number of seconds to wait before the next notification can be sent.
 This is to prevent your chat from being flooded.
 You can set this to empty if you prefer to receive a notification every time this script is executed.